andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

 ## Acknowledgements

-We would like to express our gratitude to the open-source community for their valuable contributions and the resources that helped in the development of Interactive AI NFT Avatars.
+We would like to express our gratitude to the open-source community for their valuable contributions and the resources that helped in the development of Interactive AINFT Avatars.

 If you have any questions or encounter any issues, please don't hesitate to reach out.
-Enjoy playing Interactive AI NFT Avatars!
+Enjoy playing Interactive AINFT Avatars!